-Spiritual Direction
+Receiving Spiritual Direction and Supervision

 The effective and ethical practice of spiritual mentoring depends upon the caregiver's own continual cultivation of emotional and spiritual resources, self-knowledge, and ability to use themselves for the care of others.

-Therefore, students are required to receive monthly spiritual direction at their own expense throughout the course of the program.
+Students are required to receive monthly personal spiritual direction at their own expense throughout the course of the program.
+Fees generally range from \$50-135 per hour-long session.
 Either supervised group or individual spiritual direction meet this requirement.
-Referrals to spiritual mentors will be provided on request.
-Mentors must be approved by the program chair, therefore, if you are already in a spiritual mentoring relationship, please discuss with the program chair during your interview.
+Referrals to spiritual companions will be provided on request.
+Companions must be approved by the program chair, therefore, if you are already in a spiritual mentoring relationship, please discuss with the program chair during your interview.